How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 • Leave “Select Database” as “Automatically Create Database”.

 • The “Install WP Website Builder” option adds a drag-and-drop page builder.
-Personally, I prefer the Elementor page builder, so I’d suggest unchecking this box.
+I prefer the Elementor page builder, so I’d suggest unchecking this box.

 wordpress page builder